Bold Earth’s Approach to COVID-19

-Because Bold Earth is well-suited to operate successfully with our small group sizes and outdoor-based programs, we feel prepared for any challenges we may face due to COVID in 2021.
-Our top priority is the safety and health of our students and staff; therefore, we are taking all reasonable measures to prevent the spread of COVID-19 this year.
+Because Bold Earth is well-suited to operate successfully with our small group sizes and outdoor-based programs, we feel prepared for any challenges we may face due to COVID.

-Below, you will find our 2021 COVID protocols and requirements for our students this summer, created in conjunction with Dr. Andrew Morris of Hendersonville, NC.
+Our 2021 COVID protocols and requirements for our students this summer were created in conjunction with Dr. Andrew Morris of Hendersonville, NC.
 There, he serves as the assistant program director of the MAHEC Hendersonville Family Medicine Residency Program; assistant clinical instructor of Family Medicine at UNC School of Medicine; medical director of Blue Ridge Community Health Services; and medical director for four regional summer camps.
 (Read Dr. Morris’ full bio here.)
 Dr. Morris will serve as our medical advisor and consultant on COVID protocols and policies for summer 2021.

 Please know that we will continue to adjust our plans in light of changing information and conditions.
 We will continue to consult with experts including the ACA, CDC, and other medical experts.
 We understand and appreciate the trust you have put in us, and we promise to continue to operate with the integrity, transparency, and kindness that our families have come to expect from us.
 If you have questions regarding our approach to COVID-19, please don’t hesitate to reach out to us at 303-526-0806.